 Duplicate Exam Results

 Duplicate exam results are available for exams taken within five years of the date of the request.
 You may request a duplicate exam result by submitting a DANB Request for Duplicate Exam Results Form, along with a $25 fee, for each exam result.
+You also may verify and print your DANB issued credentials for free at this link.

 Both of the reviews described below are provided by Ozarks Technical Community College.